infoatgodreams/GoDreams-Repository/Volume 2/Reference Reading/Governments & UN/Guidelines for After Care of Children under ICPS.md

 	- A well established Counselling programme

 PREPARATION OF YOUNG ADULT BY CCIs:
-- The process of transition from institutional care to after care should take into consideration the gender, maturity and p articular circumstances of the child .
+- The process of transition from institutional care to after care should take into consideration the gender, maturity and particular circumstances of the child .
 - Young adults leaving institutional care should be encouraged to take part in the planning of their own after care.
 - An aptitude test /career guidance should be done by the counselor of DCPU with the help of a technical ly qualified person/agency before placing the young adult into appropriate after care programmes.